US STOCKS-Wall St closes higher as Yellen backs more stimulus

 The defensive utilities .SPLRCU, consumer staples .SPLRCS and real estate .SPLRCR were the only ones in the red.

-General Motors GM.N shares jumped as one of the best performers on the S&P 500 after self-driving car marker Cruise, which the automaker is a majority shareholder, said it would partner with Microsoft MSFT.O to accelerate the commercialization of self-driving vehicles.
+General Motors GM.N shares jumped 9.7% as the best performers on the S&P 500 after self-driving car marker Cruise, which the automaker is a majority shareholder, said it would partner with Microsoft MSFT.O to accelerate the commercialization of self-driving vehicles.

-Tesla Inc TSLA.O shares rose after Jefferies raised its earnings estimates ahead of the electric-car maker's fourth-quarter results next week.
+Netflix NFLX.O shares rose more than 11% following the closing bell on Tuesday after the streaming television provider reported paid subscriber additions for the fourth quarter topped Wall Street expectations.

-Boeing Co BA.N shares climbed as Canada said it would lift a near two-year flight ban on its 737 MAX following two fatal crashes involving the model while a final clearance from Europe to resume flying the jet is expected next week.
+Boeing Co BA.N gained 3.1% as Canada said it would lift a near two-year flight ban on its 737 MAX following two fatal crashes involving the model while a final clearance from Europe to resume flying the jet is expected next week.

+Advancing issues outnumbered declining ones on the NYSE by a 1.92-to-1 ratio; on Nasdaq, a 2.15-to-1 ratio favored advancers.

+The S&P 500 posted 37 new 52-week highs and no new lows; the Nasdaq Composite recorded 296 new highs and nine new lows.

 (Reporting by Echo Wang; Additional reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Maju Samuel and Lisa Shumaker)